samxCoding/FXIVaults/README.md

 # FXIVaults
-# Roblox games that are vaulted and can be used: Dragon Blox (Beta), Brookhaven RP Gui and JailBreak (Does not use all vaulted items.).
+# Roblox games that are vaulted and can be used: Dragon Blox (Beta), Brookhaven RP Gui ,JailBreak, GenshinHorses (Notice samxCoding owns Genshin Horses you can unvault them without the download but wont unvault all of them.) and Shindo Life (Does not use all vaulted items.).